- Table of Contents

 Junction Boxes

 Junction boxes serve as central hubs for making electrical connections in cathodic protection systems.
 These enclosures play a dual role: protecting sensitive electrical connections from the elements and providing a secure point for housing monitoring equipment.
-Weatherproof and corrosion-resistant by design, junction boxes ensure that critical electrical components remain operational and protected in various environments.
+By design, junction boxes are weatherproof and corrosion-resistant, ensuring that critical electrical components remain operational and protected in various environments.
 They simplify maintenance and inspection by consolidating electrical connections in one accessible location.

 Test Stations